nhsconnect/gpconnect/pages/foundations/foundations.md

 | [Read Location](foundations_use_case_read_a_location.html) | `urn:nhs:names:services:gpconnect:fhir:rest:read:location` |

-The Register Patient API Use Case, which is included in the Foundations capabilty has a seperate "Register Patient" message set:
+The Register Patient API use case, which is included in the Foundations capability, has a separate "Register Patient" message set:

 | Operation                 | InteractionID             |
 |---------------------------|---------------------------|